In this helpful guide we’ll look at evidence from the Qur’an and Sunnah to answer the question – is seafood halal?

 The Hanafi school of thought is the only exception.
 They consider all shellfish to be Makruh (detestable).

-Is Squid and Octopus Halal or Haram?
+Is Squid, Octopus and Calamari Halal or Haram?

 Are Crocodiles and Alligators Halal or Haram?